How to Take Care of “The Girls” and other Breast Health Tips

 Unfortunately, there are too many women whose breasts became cancerous.

-According to the World Health Organization, breast cancer is the most frequent cancer in women, not only in the western world, but in the developing world also.
-They say that the incidence of breast cancer is increasing in the developing world because of several factors, such as an increase in life expectancy, increase in urbanization and adoption of western lifestyles.
+According to the World Health Organization, breast cancer is the most frequent cancer in women.
+This is not only in the western world, but in the developing world also.
+They say that the incidence of breast cancer is increasing in the developing world because of several factors.
+These include an increase in life expectancy, increase in urbanization and adoption of western lifestyles.

 The adoption of western lifestyles.
 That means that they are moving away from the traditional healthy foods and lifestyles and adopting the highly processed, refined foods and sedentary lifestyles that are causing so much ill health in the Western world.